-The Issuer Harris-Waller Counties Municipal Utility District No. 2 (the "District"), is a political subdivision of the State of Texas located within Harris and Waller Counties, Texas and wholly within the corporate limits of the City of Katy, Texas.
-See "THE DISTRICT - General."
-Description \$2,080,000 Unlimited Tax Bonds, Series 2022, are dated November 1, 2022, and mature on September 1 in each of the years and in the principal amounts indicated on the cover page of this Official Statement (the "Bonds").
-Interest accrues from the date of delivery of the Bonds to the Initial Purchaser (expected to be on or about November 9, 2022), and is payable beginning March 1, 2023, and each September 1 and March 1 thereafter until maturity or prior redemption.
+The Issuer .....
+Harris-Waller Counties Municipal Utility District No. 2 (the "District"), is a political subdivision of the State of Texas located within Harris and Waller Counties, Texas and wholly within the corporate limits of the City of Katy, Texas.
+See "THE DISTRICT - General." \$2,000,000 Unlimited Tax Park Bonds, Series 2023, are dated November 1, Description .....
+2023 (the "Bonds").
+Interest accrues from the date of delivery of the Bonds to the Initial Purchaser (expected to be on or about November 21, 2023), and is payable beginning March 1, 2024, and each September 1 and March 1 thereafter until maturity or prior redemption.
 The Bonds are issued in fully registered form and will be issued in denominations of \$5,000 of principal amount or integral multiples thereof.
-The Bonds maturing on or after September 1, 2028 are subject to redemption, in whole or from time to time in part, prior to their scheduled maturities, on September 1, 2027, or on any date thereafter, at the option of the District.
-The Bonds maturing on September 1 in each of the years 2032, 2039 and 2052 are term bonds (the "Term Bonds") are and subject to mandatory redemption as provided herein.
-See "THE BONDS - Redemption Provisions."
+The Bonds are subject to redemption, in whole or from time to time in part, prior to their scheduled maturities, on September 1, 2029, or on any date thereafter, at the option of the District.
+The Bonds mature as term bonds on September 1 in each of the years 2046, 2051 and 2053 (the "Term Bonds"), in the respective amounts and bearing interest at the rates for each maturity shown on the cover page hereof.
+The Term Bonds are also subject to mandatory sinking fund redemption as provided herein.
+See "THE BONDS -Redemption Provisions."
 Upon redemption, the Bonds will be payable at a price equal to the principal amount of the Bonds, or portions thereof so called for redemption to the date of redemption.
 See "THE BONDS."

-Book-Entry Only The Bonds are initially issuable in book-entry only form and, when issued, will be registered in the name of Cede & Co., as nominee of the Depository Trust Company, which will act as securities depository.
+The Bonds are initially issuable in book-entry only form and, when issued, will be registered in the name of Cede & Co., as nominee of the Depository Trust Company, which will act as securities depository.
 Beneficial Owners of the Bonds will not receive physical delivery of bond certificates.
+See "BOOK-

-See "BOOK-ENTRY-ONLY SYSTEM."
-Source of Payment Principal of and interest on the Bonds are payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
-See "THE BONDS - Source and Security for Payment," "TAX DATA - Tax Rate Calculations," and "RISK FACTORS - Maximum Impact on District Tax Rates."
+Principal of and interest on the Bonds are payable from the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied against all taxable property located within the District.
+See "THE BONDS - Source and Security for Payment," "TAX DATA - Tax Rate Calculations," and "INVESTMENT CONSIDERATIONS - Maximum Impact on District Tax